couchbaselabs/docs-ng/README.md

 Additional Needs
 ===============
--Improve left navigation.
+- Improve left navigation.
 Items at end disappear when multiple sub-menus are open.
--Something better than Google Custom search, especially for jump-links.
+- Something better than Google Custom search, especially for jump-links.
--Input/improvements popout.
+- Input/improvements popout.
--Anything else you can think of to make this a great user and authoring experience.
+- Anything else you can think of to make this a great user and authoring experience.

 How to Contribute Code
 ===============

--Clone this repo
+- Clone this repo

--Get Punch at git@github.com:laktek/punch.git
+- Get Punch at git@github.com:laktek/punch.git

--Commit and send us a pull request
+- Commit and send us a pull request

 How to Contribute Content